Brazilian Navy Nuclear Program: Civilian uses

-Enriched uranium has dual use, being able to fuel both submarines and nuclear power plants, which helps explain the survival of the PNM.
+Enriched uranium is a duel-use material, able to fuel both submarines and nuclear power plants, which helps explain the survival of the PNM.
 It was through the military that Brazil mastered the nuclear fuel cycle, consolidating the CTMSP among the main research centers in the country's nuclear sector.
-Likewise, the conversion of UF6 using PNM technology could replace imports of this input from Canada for the civilian nuclear program.
+Likewise, UF6 conversion using PNM technology could replace imports from Canada for the civilian nuclear program.
 The experience gained with Labgene could be applied to small-scale plants for the national power grid.
-The development of these components brings technological spillover, contributing materials, industrial components, and methods even to non-nuclear sectors.
+Development of these components brings technological spillover, contributing materials, industrial components, and methods even to non-nuclear sectors.

 The PNM has built and modernized research laboratories, trained engineers and technicians, and funded graduate scholarships and research.
 In addition to IPEN, it has involved the Nuclear Technology Development Center (CDTN) in Belo Horizonte, the Nuclear Engineering Institute (IEN) in Rio de Janeiro, 400 companies, and the universities of Campinas, São Paulo, São Carlos, Santa Catarina, Belo Horizonte, and Rio de Janeiro, the Institute for Technological Research, and the Military Institute of Engineering.

 Brazil is the only country without nuclear weapons in which the military transfers uranium enrichment mechanisms to the civilian nuclear program.
-Laboratory-scale production at USP and pilot-scale production at Aramar were taken to industrial scale at the Nuclear Fuel Factory in Resende, run by Indústrias Nucleares do Brasil (INB).
+Laboratory-scale production at USP and pilot-scale production at Aramar were taken to the industrial scale at the Nuclear Fuel Factory in Resende, run by Indústrias Nucleares do Brasil (INB).
 In October 2003, CNEN president Odair Dias Gonçalves announced the country's entry into the circle of six countries producing enriched uranium on an industrial scale.
 The Navy, which is the only domestic manufacturer of enrichment ultracentrifuges, supplied them to INB, which produces fuel for the Angra dos Reis power plants.
 The goal was to have ten cascades of centrifuges installed by 2012, but only three were in service that year, meeting about 5% of the demand of the national plants.
 Brazil continues to depend on imports for its enriched uranium.
 The tenth cascade was delivered in 2022.
 In the long term, the Brazilian nuclear program even aims to export fuel.

 The São Paulo state government and the Navy ceded to CNEN an area adjacent to Aramar for the construction of the Brazilian Multipurpose Reactor (RMB).
-The cornerstone was laid in 2018, and when completed, the reactor will be the second in the region, after Labgene.
+The cornerstone was laid in 2018, and when completed, the reactor will be the second in the region after Labgene.
 As a research center and producer of radioisotopes, it promises applications in medicine, industry, agriculture, and the environment.